Home

 Competition starts with a tip-off between two players (one from each team) at the center of the court.
 During the tip-off, the referee tosses the ball up into the air and the players try to tip the ball towards one of their teammates.
 The game clock starts when a player touches the ball.

 The two players in the center of the court are not allowed to take possession of the ball until it has touched the floor or has been touched by another player.
-Once a player takes possession of the ball, his/her team has exactly 40 seconds to score a goal.
-Players are required to bounce or pass the ball within 10 seconds.

-In order for a goal to count, both wheels of a player’s wheelchair must cross the goal line while the player is carrying the ball.
+For a goal to count, both wheels of a player’s wheelchair must cross the goal line while the player is carrying the ball.
 The player can hold the ball in his hands, on his lap, or against his chair.
 Physical contact between wheelchairs is permitted, but personal contact between players is not allowed.
 Players who commit fouls during the game are penalized.

 Affiliated Organizations

-The International Wheelchair Rugby Foundation (IWRF) governs the sport of quad rugby on an international level.
+The International Wheel chair Rugby Foundation (IWRF) governs the sport of quad rugby on an international level.
 Prior to January of 2010, the International Wheelchair and Amputee Sports Federation (IWAS) governed quad rugby.
 In the US, the United States Quad Rugby Association (USQRA) governs the sport.

 Related Information